open5e/open5e/README.md

 An SRD and open-source material reference site for 5th edition D&amp;D

 ## Editing Content
+Open5e is statically generated using [Sphinx](http://www.sphinx-doc.org/en/stable/), a Python-based documentation generator.
+The content is written in [reStructuredText](http://docutils.sourceforge.net/rst.html).

+If this is your first time working with reST, take a look at the [syntax guide](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html).
+Also, take a look at our [style guide](https://github.com/eepMoody/open5e/wiki/Style-Guide) and [reST editor tool recommendations](https://github.com/eepMoody/open5e/wiki/reST-Tool-Recommendations).

 ### Installation
-Open5e is statically generated using [Sphinx](http://www.sphinx-doc.org/en/stable/), a Python-based documentation generator.

 After cloning the repo, you'll need to install Sphinx.
 You'll need [Python 2.7](https://www.python.org/downloads/) or higher.
 We recommend you install Sphinx in a [virtual environment](https://virtualenv.readthedocs.org/en/latest/):